VH-3 (Rescue squadron): Operational history

-Number Rescued by each Pilot and Missions Flown
+Number rescued by each pilot and missions flown

 A table has been compiled to document the achievements of all known pilots (i.e. Plane Commanders) with at least one rescue.
-Recommendations for decorations are italicized when no documentation of an actual award has been found from available evidence.

 Map of Operations

-VH-3's rescues spanned from the Northern Mariana Islands, deep into the Inland Sea of Japan (both not shown in map below), down the entire Ryukyus chain, out to China and approaching Korea.
-An interactive and more comprehensive map annotating each of VH-3's rescues has also been created in the "See Also" external links section below.
+VH-3's rescues spanned from the Northern Mariana Islands, deep into the Inland Sea of Japan, down the entire Ryukyus chain, out to China and approaching Korea.

 Artistic Depictions of VH-3

 The famous artist Robert Edward Weaver was a crew member in VH-3 and designed the insignia of VH-3 showing a concerned St Bernard dog with wings and a Mae-West looking down from aloft on a cloud.
 He also created many artistic depictions chronicling VH-3.
 He took part in rescues, including the one on 1 April 1945 described above in the Operational History section, and this was the inspiration for one of his drawings.
 His work Survivors portrays two exhausted rescued pilots safe inside a PBM in a manner that looks almost like monks at prayer inside a church.
 There is a website and Facebook page devoted to his life and art.